 Magnet status reflects a commitment to nursing professionalism, teamwork, and superiority in patient care.

 Research has shown that Magnet recognition provides specific benefits to healthcare organizations and their patients, including higher patient satisfaction with nurse communication, a lower risk of 30-day mortality and lower fail-to-rescue rates, as well as higher job satisfaction among nurses.

 Our four-year journey to Magnet status was a rigorous and lengthy process that required widespread participation from leadership and staff.
 Jefferson Health – New Jersey is proud to have achieved this prestigious recognition and proud of the care our nurses provide each day.

 We hope you enjoy learning about our nursing program as you visit the different links.

-Helene Burns, DPN, RN, NEA-BC
+Helene Burns, DNP, RN, NEA-BC